 - Tasks in Progress are always visible

-- Improve communication between yourself and your team
+- Improve communication between you and your team

 - Empower the Teams to self-manage visual processes and workflows